-9. “Mo shíorghrá” (muh HEER-ggrah): meaning “My Eternal Love” is a more modern translation of the the concept of soul mates.
+9. “Mo shíorghrá” (muh HEER-ggrah): Meaning “My Eternal Love” is a more modern translation of the concept of soul mates.

 10. “M’fhíorghrá” (MEER-ggrah): meaning “My True Love” — yet another translation of the modern soul mate concept.

 When you consider that none of these terms of endearment relate anyone to vegetables or eggs, perhaps the Irish got off lightly.
-A more bizarre form of address might be calling someone a “Chou” (cabbage), the French equivalent of “sweetheart”, or “Tamago gata no kao” (Egg with eyes) which is apparently a great compliment for a woman in Japan and last but not least “ma puce” (my flea) which is roughly the equivalent to “sweetie” in English.
+A more bizarre form of address might be calling someone a “Chou” (cabbage), the French equivalent of “sweetheart”, or “Tamago gata no kao” (Egg with eyes) which is apparently a great compliment for a woman in Japan.
+Last but not least “ma puce” (my flea) which is roughly the equivalent to “sweetie” in English.